lupyuen/lupyuen.github.io/src/expander.md

           cb = &priv->cb[gpio_pin];
 ```

-If the provided callback is null, we disable the Specific GPIO Interrupt and __detach the Interrupt Handler Callback__ for the GPIO...
+If the provided callback is null, we disable the Specific GPIO Interrupt and __detach the Interrupt Callback__ for the GPIO...

 ```c
           if (callback == NULL) /* Detach Callback */